 Requirements for Business Majors are fairly standard regardless of your transfer destination.
 Follow the MC Associate of Arts in Business degree.
 The basic classes are ACCT 221 & 222 Principles of Accounting I & II, BSAD 101 Intro. to Business, and ECON 201 & 202 Principles of Business I & II.
 Most schools require two math courses, MATH 150 Elementary Applied Calculus and a Statistics from either BSAD 210 Statistics for Business Administration or MATH 117 Elements of Statistics.
-Some schools may accept MATH 110 Survey of College Math in place of MATH 150 (UMUC and U. of Baltimore are two schools in this area).
+One local exception is the University of Maryland, University College, UMUC, where MATH 110 Survey of College Math can be taken in place of MATH 150.
 Check with each school to be sure that you are selecting the right classes.
 MGMT 201 Business Law is also a course that may not be required by your transfer school - for example, at the Smith School of Business UMCP, it is not required, but it is required for Towson.

-This list of MC courses is for students who intend to transfer to the University of Maryland's Smith School of Business, either Main Campus or Shady Grove.
-It is also helpful if you're undecided about a transfer school.
+These lists of MC courses are for students who intend to transfer to the University of Maryland's Smith School of Business, either Main Campus or Shady Grove.
+They may also be helpful if you're undecided about a transfer school.

 Montgomery College, Rockville Campus.
 The Macklin Business Institute offers an honors and mentoring program to freshmen and sophomore-year business students.
 The college-wide program includes participation in business honors courses, a seminar each week, and mentoring by both a faculty member and a corporate executive.
 A business internship and scholarship support will also be available to students accepted into the Institute.